Patrick Kearon

 Patrick Robert David Kearon (born 18 July 1961) is a British religious leader serving as a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints.
 He has been a general authority of the church since 2010 and was a member of the Presidency of the Seventy from August 2017 to December 2023.
 On 1 August 2020, Kearon became the senior president of the seventy, becoming the first in this role to have been born outside the United States since the reconstitution of the Presidency of the Seventy in 1975.
 As a member of the Quorum of the Twelve, Kearon is accepted by the church as a prophet, seer, and revelator.
-Currently, he is the fourteenth most senior apostle in the church.
+Currently, he is the thirteenth most senior apostle in the church.

 Early life and biography

 Kearon was born on 18 July 1961 in Carlisle, England.
 He spent part of his youth in Saudi Arabia, where his father worked.
 After his father's death when Kearon was 19, he gave up on additional formal education and entered the workforce.
 His first job was working for a Member of Parliament, and he later worked for Nestlé in England, Saudi Arabia, and the United States.
 He owned his own public affairs consulting company before beginning his full-time service in the church.

 Kearon was first introduced to the church in the mid-1980s while staying with a Latter-day Saint family in Laguna, California.
 He has said that the family "lived a joyful existence founded on service."

 He met missionaries in London several years later and began learning about the church, and was baptized on Christmas Eve, 1987.